 Custom Handlers

-Add raw axum routes when you need full control over HTTP handling outside Forge's RPC system.
+Add raw axum routes when you need full control over HTTP handling while still inheriting Forge's middleware stack.

 The Code